gerhard-istari/istari-mcp-server-public/README.md

 poetry install
 ```

-Use the env_template as a guide for creating a .env file with the appropriate values.

 ## Roo Code
 Copy the text from the OS-appropriate mcp.json file into the Roo Code global mcp_settings.json file.

+## Claude
+Copy the text from the OS-appropriate mcp.json file into the Claude desktop config file (claude_desktop_config.json).